-Apply the necessary algorithms and define FIRST and FOLLOW.
-Show the behaviour of the parser in the sentences: (i)(a,(a,a)) $(ii)(((a,a),\uparrow,(a),a))$.
+define FOLLOW.
+Apply the necessary algorithms and FIRST and Show the behaviour of the parser in the sentences: (i)(a,(a,a))

+(ii)(((a,a), ,(a),a).

 5. Construct the generation of intermediate code with control-flow analysis, dataflow analysis with simple code optimizations and peephole optimisation.